 Aside from the basic accessories like life jackets, anchors, and other required items, there are some must-have accessories that every waterfowl hunter needs to at least consider when outfitting their duck hunting boat:

-Duck Boat Buying Tips
+Duck Hunting Boat Buying Tips

 Tip #1: Know Your Target

 No two ducks are the same, and they all have different places to call home.
 You’ll need to think about the types of waterfowl you want to hunt so that you can get a boat to traverse the water accordingly.
-If you’re hunting Midwest flyways, for example, you’ll want a flat-bottomed boat that can traverse the thick reeds, mud, and other obstacles of shallow marshes and sloughs.
+If you’re hunting Midwest flyways, for example, you’ll want a flat-bottomed boat that can get through the thick reeds, mud, and other obstacles of shallow marshes and sloughs.

 Tip #2: Choose What’s Right for You